janosch314/GWINC_ET/README.md

 To use this package for plotting noise budgets for Einstein Telescope one needs a working installation of Python, a PyGWINC and an inspiral-range packages installed.

+More information and a tutorial can be found on the [WP wiki](https://wiki.et-gw.eu/ISB/Interferometer/ObservatoryDesignAndNoiseBudget/WebHome)

 **To install PyGWINC**:

+_[Option 1:]_ (Recomended) Install with git from the PyGwinc home page: https://pypi.org/project/gwinc/, Run "git check out superQK"

-_[Option 1:]_ Run the folloing command:
+_[Option 2:]_ Run the folloing command:
 `pip install gwinc`  (Not adapted to current ET files)

-_[Option 2:]_ (Recomand) Install with git from the PyGwinc home page: https://pypi.org/project/gwinc/, Run "git check out superQK"

 **To install inspiral-range**: